hove-io/navitia/documentation/slate/source/includes/objects.md

 |id|string|The id of the trip|
 |name|string|The name of the trip|

-It also encapsulates many instances of vehicle_journey, accessible with the url:
+It encapsulates many instances of vehicle_journey.

+### Vehicle-journey

+A vehicle-journey describes a scheduled vehicle circulation, the days on which it circulates according to base-schedule, the days it circulates according to realtime information.

+Note that multiple vehicle-journeys are often associated to the same trip for technical and logical reasons (for the changes of daylight saving time, for the changes after applying realtime disruptions, etc.).

+The collection is accessible with the url:

 `https://api.navitia.io/v1/coverage/sandbox/trips/{trip.id}/vehicle_journeys`.

+Note: this collection is mostly used for debug and technical purposes.

 ### <a name="pt-object"></a>Pt_object